VivekanandKumar/Youtube/README.md

 2. Then, download this repo on your local machine.
 3. Then, run following command to install pytube package used in this project.<br>
 &nbsp;`pip install pytube`
-4. Now, Run your mail file i.e main.py using command <br>
+4. Now, Run your maiN file i.e, main.py using command <br>
 &nbsp;`python main.py`
 5. Now you can paste any youtube video link and download that video.